General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 13. VALIDITY AND EFFECTIVENESS OF THE TERMS AND CONDITIONS

-13 .1 These OPs are valid and effective from 6 December 2019 until the issue of an updated version of the OP.
+13.1 These OPs are valid and effective from 22 January 2021 until the publication of the updated version of the OP.

 Form for withdrawal from the purchase contract concluded between the business company HAVEL COMPOSITES CZ s.r.o. and the buyer-consumer